ShivBhakt55556/ShivBhakt/README.md

 # ShivBhakt
-we are know this site for unbleavible  photos  of nature &amp; technology vlogs also
+we are knows this site for unbleavible  photos  of nature &amp; technology vlogs also.